reframejs/reframe/readme.md

  - **DOM-static React apps**
    <br/>
-   Apps where all pages' DOM is static and React is only used to render HTML.
+   Apps where all pages' DOM are static and React is only used to render HTML.
    No (or almost no) JavaScript is loaded in the browser.

  - **Hybrid React apps**